Baked Sage Pork Meatballs with Apple Cider Orzo

 How to Make Baked Sage Pork Meatballs with Apple Cider Orzo

-- Mix the meatball base: Combine all meatball ingredients in a large bowl.
+- Combine all meatball ingredients in a large bowl.
 Make sure not to over mix.

-- Shape meatballs and bake: Form meatballs on a lined baking sheet.
+- Form meatballs on a lined baking sheet.
 Bake until golden and cooked through.

-- Cook onions and toast orzo: Cook thinly sliced onions until softened and golden.
+- Cook thinly sliced onions until softened and golden.
 Then add garlic, sage, and thyme.
 Finally, toast the orzo.

-- Add the liquids: Pour in apple cider and chicken broth.
+- Pour in apple cider and chicken broth.
 Cook, adding more chicken broth throughout the cooking process until the orzo is cooked through.

-- Make it creamy: Turn off the heat.
+- Turn off the heat.
 Stir in crème fraîche until smooth and velvety.

-- Serve and garnish: Plate the creamy apple cider orzo and top with baked sage pork meatballs.
+- Plate the creamy apple cider orzo and top with baked sage pork meatballs.

 Baked Sage Pork Meatballs with Apple Cider Orzo FAQs

 Yes!
-Ground chicken or turkey both work well in this recipe.
-They’ll have a lighter flavor but pair beautifully with the sage and apple cider orzo.
-Just make sure to cook them to 165°F internally (pork should reach 160°F).
+Ground chicken or turkey both work well in these baked sage pork meatballs.
+They’ll have a lighter flavor than pork but still pair beautifully with the sage and creamy apple cider orzo.
+Cook poultry meatballs to 165°F internally (pork should reach 160°F).

-Use regular apple cider (the kind you’d drink) rather than apple cider vinegar.
-Unfiltered or cold-pressed apple cider gives the best flavor.
+Use regular apple cider (the kind you’d drink), not apple cider vinegar.
+Unfiltered or cold-pressed apple cider gives the best flavor in the creamy apple cider orzo.

 Store leftovers in an airtight container in the fridge for up to 3 days.
-Reheat gently on the stove with a splash of broth or water, or microwave in short intervals, stirring in between.
+Reheat gently on the stove with a splash of broth or water to loosen the orzo, or microwave in short intervals, stirring in between.

 Recommended Sides to Consider